jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 ---

+**_Wholesale electricity markets_** The purchase and sale of electricity from **generators to resellers** (who sell to retail customers) along with the ancillary services needed to maintain reliability and power quality at the transmission level.
+[6]

+---

 **_Financial transmission right_** A contract that entitles the holder to receive or pay compensation for transmission charges that arise when grid congestions cases price differences due to the redispatch of generators.
 [6]

 ---